 First anniversary of the Principles for Responsible Banking

-On 22 September 2020, UNEP will celebrate the first anniversary of the Principles for Responsible Banking, launched in 2019 at UNGA74.
+On 22 September 2020, UNEP celebrated the first anniversary of the Principles for Responsible Banking, launched in 2019 at UNGA74.

 - UNEP at 75th session of the UN General Assembly